Mohegan Sun Arena – Connecticut Sun

 Mohegan Sun Arena 1 Mohegan Sun Blvd Uncasville, CT 06382

 There are a few areas in the United States that can genuinely be considered to be women’s basketball hotbeds.
 One such area would be the state of Connecticut.
 Buoyed by the ultra-successful UConn program, the state follows the sport with a passion not seen in many other areas.

 The WNBA took advantage of this basketball fever by moving the former Orlando Miracle to the Nutmeg State in 2003.
 At the time, the Sun was the only WNBA team not sharing a market with an NBA partner.

 The team’s nickname comes from its affiliation with the Mohegan Sun Casino, and the team’s logo is an interpretation of an ancient Mohegan tribal symbol.
 The Mohegan Tribe was the first Native American tribe to own a professional sports franchise.

-The Sun have qualified for the WNBA playoffs in 12 of their 18 seasons.
-They have made the league finals on three occasions, most recently in 2019.
+The Sun have qualified for the WNBA playoffs in 14 of their 20 seasons.
+They have made the league finals on four occasions, most recently in 2022.
 The Sun have yet to win the WNBA championship.